 Deadlines to Apply

-Effective 2022-23 school year, international foreign exchange students will be assigned to their designated school based on the host family’s address.
-Please refer to the Address Lookup Tool and review the Elementary, middle, and high school students are assigned to a designated attendance.
+International foreign exchange students may be assigned to their designated school based on the host family’s address.
+Please refer to the Address Lookup Tool and review the attendance area school.

-International exchange students are eligible to receive A student learning English whose primary language is not English services in their assigned schools if needed.
+International exchange students are eligible to receive English Learner services in their assigned schools if needed.

 Tuition must be paid in full prior to issuing I-20.
 Tuition rates for F-1 students are: